-II.
-In paragraph five of the Communique were asked to provide an independent assessment of the decommissioning issue.
+We were asked to deal with the issue of decommissioning.
 It is a serious problem.
 But it is also a symptom of a larger problem that may be described in a word: Trust.
 Or, more precisely, the lack of trust.

 Put simply, neither side trusts the other.
 Common to many of our meetings were arguments, steeped in history, as to why the other side cannot be trusted.
-As a consequence, even well-intentioned acts are often viewed with suspicion and hostility.
+As a consequence, even well-intentioned acts are often

-But a resolution of the decommissioning issue - or any other issue - will not be found if the parties resort to their packed arsenals of historical recrimination.
+But a resolution of the decommissioning issue - or any other issue will not be found if the parties resort to their packed arsenals of historical recrimination.
 Or, as it was put to us several times, what is really needed is the decommissioning of mindsets in Northern Ireland.
 Establishing trust will require courage and involve risk.
-But the risks of a continued lack of trust are much greater.
+But the risks of a continued lack of